MrSpock1994/MrSpock1994/README.md

 - List of tools i'm familiar with:
 - Python; R; VBA/Excel; JavaScript; SQL; Access; Google Big Query; Google Data Studio; Google cloud; Power BI;

-- For a better understand of my github please read instructions bellow:
+- For a better understand of my github please read instructions bellow (also check the READ.ME in each repositorie):
 - If you want to find information about data analysis projects go to the jupyter web repositories
-- If you want to see automatization programs i did using VBA go the VBA_projects repositores
+- If you want to see automatization programs i did using VBA go the projects_VBA repositories
+- The other repositores containg Python programs are basically about everything, just to practice my coding skills

  <div>
   <a href="https://github.com/MrSpock1994">